PadmarajBhat/PaddyProjects/README.md

 # Coming Soon ....
-Sample Django Application to display a Quetion with multiple choice, store the user vote and vote statistics to user.
+Sample Django Application to display a Poll to choose favorite actor, store the user vote and display vote statistics to user.